Sustainable, Resilient Cities

 Civic leaders need guidance and resources to engage all stakeholders.
 They need role models, case studies, networks, mentors, financial assistance, and incentives to help them exchange experiences and resources.
 These resources and processes can help minimize civic gridlock and promote rapid change.

-The results of a recent survey conducted by the International City/County Management Association (ICMA), the first of its kind, measures how and to what extent local governments are acting to promote sustainability.
-It indicates that most city leaders need help on many levels to develop successful sustainability plans.
+The results of a recent survey measures how and to what extent local governments are acting to promote sustainability.
+It indicates that most city leaders need help on many levels.

 “Sustainability has emerged as a major public policy issue facing countries throughout the world,” writes James H. Svara, Director of the Center for Urban Innovation and Professor in the School of Public Affairs.
 “Sustainability requires a broad range of actions that must include contributions from all levels of government, from all sectors of the economy, and from all of the citizenry.
 City and county governments are uniquely positioned to make a significant contribution to the effort.
 They are directly involved in providing or regulating many of the human activities that affect resource use, promote economic development, and affect the protection and inclusion of persons from all economic levels and racial and ethnic groups.”